 CodeWeavers calls themselves "Software Liberators", yet CrossOver is not (strictly) free software.
 This is not a lie, because in a very real sense, they are software liberators; they contribute all of their changes to WINE back if they are suitable for incorporation into upstream WINE.
 However, the only place it is apparent that CrossOver is proprietary software is in the EULA—which, I suppose, is logical enough.

 Maybe this needs some more explanation.
 The first thing you see on the website is: "Lots of people talk about open source.
 Talk is cheap.
 We code." followed by 3 of their products.
 To me, this implies that these products are open source.

 But the thing that really sold it to me was this page: https://www.codeweavers.com/crossover/source

 To me, this says, "CrossOver is free software."
-I later found out that this is largely a consequence of the LGPL; the proprietary code in CrossOver is mostly the user interface and some of its tools for managing WINE.
-Legally, no one is allowed to make changes to WINE, distribute it in an application with those modifications, and refuse to provide the modified source code to users when asked as a consequence of the license.
-This is a somewhat complex situation that I don't begrudge anyone for not understanding at first sight.
+I later found out that this is a consequence of the LGPL; the proprietary code in CrossOver is responsible for the user interface and some of its tools for managing WINE.
+Legally, no one is allowed to make changes to WINE, distribute it in an application with those modifications, and refuse to provide the modified source code to users when asked under the LGPL.
+This is in comparison to GPL-licensed software which necessitates that all software it is embedded in must also be distributed to the user in source form if the application is distributed to users in binary form.
+With LGPL, only the licensed software—modified or unmodified—must be provided, which does not cover the user interface or other WINE-management tools separate from WINE.
+This is a somewhat complex situation that I doubt many would understand at first sight.